allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

     accurately reach people potentially interested in buying, thereby generating profits for sellers.

 The main technology stack is standard and still pretty cool.
-The core of the project is written in React, and significant parts have been rewritten to Typescript.
+The core of the project is written in React, and significant parts have been rewritten to TypeScript.
 For testing purposes, we use Jest.
 In my opinion this is a very good and stable tool, easy to work with.
-It has quite a low entry threshold, even if someone hasn’t had too much experience with tests before.
+It has quite a low entry barrier, even if someone hasn’t had too much experience with tests before.
 The main advantages of Jest for me are minimal configuration and quite good
     documentation.
-But for testing react components we currently have two libraries and I’ll explain why in a moment.
+But for testing React components we currently have two libraries and I’ll explain why in a moment.

 The 2.0 version of platform Allegro Ads was released about 6 years ago.
-A year ago the team added a React Testing Library to `package.json`.
-We have both packages so far. **Recently we officially decided to slowly rewrite the Enzyme library for good.** We added the rule to our Declaration of Code Convention that the new components are tested just in RTL, the old ones will be rewritten during the development of
+A year ago the team added React Testing Library to `package.json`.
+We have both packages so far. **Recently we officially decided to slowly rewrite the Enzyme tests and get rid of the library for good.** We added the rule to our Declaration of Code Convention that the new components are tested just in RTL, the old ones will be rewritten
-    specific parts.
+    during the development of specific parts.

 ## Migration effects so far

 Currently we have got **592 test files** (counting after the file names with “spec” phrase).
-In these files we can also find **709 of unique “describe”** usage for wrapping a series of tests, and **1796 unique test cases**.
-Half of tests are written only in Jest, but a significant amount of tests for better testing use extra libraries.
+In these files we can also find **709 of unique “describe”** usage, and **1796 unique test cases**.
+Half of tests are written only in Jest, but a significant number of tests for better testing use extra libraries.

 React Testing Library is used in **131 files**, which is around **22% of all test files**.
 Enzyme tests are in **137 files** which is around **23%**.